hervenivon/awesome-discoveries/README.md

 * [arXiv](http://arxiv.org/) - The 1.5 Million e-prints open access to paper that democratized Machine Learning over the globe.
 99% of papers we were using are coming from that place.
 It is even inspiring to look for information from that source.
 * [aiindex2018](http://cdn.aiindex.org/2018/AI%20Index%202018%20Annual%20Report.pdf) - The one place to go if you need insights into Artificial Intelligence in numbers: from the number of papers published by category to state of the art performances and human-level performance milestones going through VC funding landscape.
-* [distill.pub](https://distill.pub/) - This is an attempt to modernize the main issues with the traditional printed scientific papers in our area of computer science and machine learning over large amount of data: clarity, reproductibility, interactivity. `PDF` files are from another age. `distill.pub` is an expression of our age.
+* [distill.pub](https://distill.pub/) - This is an attempt to modernize the main issues with the traditional printed scientific papers in our area of computer science and machine learning over large amount of data: clarity, reproducibility, interactivity. `PDF` files are from another age. `distill.pub` is an expression of our age.
 * [github](https://www.github.com) - GitHub again, with [explore](https://github.com/explore) you will discover a lot of inspiring projects.
 * [MIT Technology Review](https://www.technologyreview.com/) - An endless stream of popular science, in particular in machine learning.
 The only one to which I have been willing to pay a subscription so far.
 * [stateoftheart.ai](https://www.stateoftheart.ai) - Not entirely up to date on a few topic I'm aware of, but it deserves a look for everyone interested to get up to speed in a particular area they want to get in.
 A well ordered index for state of the art results in machine learning.